-A new boutique founded by leading Swiss and Korean practitioners, which also has a foothold in Australia – and soon Singapore too
+A new boutique founded by leading Swiss and Korean practitioners, which also has footholds Singapore and Australia

 |Pending cases as counsel||10|

 |Current arbitrator appointments||30 (9 as chair or sole)|

 Peter & Kim was launched at the start of 2020 by two prominent international arbitration lawyers, Wolfgang Peter of Switzerland and Kap-You (Kevin) Kim of South Korea.
 The new boutique is exclusively dedicated to arbitration and arbitration-related litigation.

 Peter is a leading counsel and arbitrator who co-founded the Swiss firm now known as Python in the 1980s.
 He worked there for 34 years before breaking away with a team in 2015 to launch his own GAR 100 boutique, Peter & Partners.

 With a background in M&A law, Peter was counsel in a seminal ICC case in the 1990s concerning the break-up of Arthur Andersen.
 These days he is much in demand as an arbitrator – he recently chaired a panel that ordered Bulgaria to pay €600 million to a Russian state entity in a politically sensitive dispute over a nuclear power plant.